 Water as a Product

-Everyone knows that oil has been around for many decades and that natural gas followed closely after.
-However, a lot of people don't know that natural gas, at one point, was considered a waste product from oil production until both became a worldwide commodity.
+Oil has been around for many decades, while natural gas followed closely after.
+What a lot of people don't know about natural gas, is at one point, it was considered a waste product from oil production until both became a worldwide commodity.

 Since natural gas is now considered a valuable resource along with oil, does produced water from these operations also become a valuable resource?